Access to Student Records

 Parent Rights Under FERPA

 FERPA gives parents certain rights with respect to their children’s student records.
-These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
+These rights transfer to the student when they reach the age of 18 or attends a school beyond the high school level.

 Definition of Student Record